After “How much will it cost”, probably the second most common question I hear (once the shock has worn off) is; “how do I build it more cheaply?”.

 For many, the peace of mind that comes with handing things over to a professional who is responsible for achieving a good standard at a contractually agreed price, is worth more than any potential saving.

-That said, some home-owners can and do take on this DIY project manager role several times over their lives, usually starting small but each time gaining confidence and taking on more and more complex projects.
-Good tradespeople and professional advisers should be your best friends if you take this on.
+That said, some home-owners can and do take on this DIY project manager role, often several times with successive homes – usually starting small but each time gaining confidence and taking on more and more complex projects.
+A helpful architect and some experienced and tolerant tradespeople can make all the difference if you do decide to take this on.

 This is an area of growing interest to architects, and the building industry generally, and the technology is definitely advancing.